 Vestas also takes action to ensure that suppliers comply with our polices.
-That's done through our production business units, who are using the responsible supplier management system.
+That's done through our manufacturing units, who are using the responsible supplier management system.
 They screen significant suppliers also on sustainability issues, including human rights and labour standards.

 When so-called red flags are identified - that is when suppliers are not living up to the Vestas standards - the suppliers are requested to take corrective action.

 As part of this system the production business units use the responsible supplier management assessment tool.
-In 2011, 140 suppliers were assessed in 26 countries and 90 were approved.
+In 2012, 98 suppliers were assessed in 27 countries and 71 were approved.